jessicalumian/jessicalumian.github.io/_projects/sourmash-magsearch.md

 The *Microcoleus* was in a wide variety of environmental conditions. *Phormidium pseudopriestleyi* was found in environments with stressful conditions.
 The *Pseudanabaena*, *Leptolyngbya*, and *Neosynechococcus* were found only in cold environments at containment values above the threshold.

-It has been super exciting to discover different types cold-tolerant cyanobacteria!
+It has been exciting to discover different types of cold-tolerant cyanobacteria!
 The *Microcoleus* can grow in a variety of conditions while
 *Phormidium pseudopriestleyi* seems to thrive in locations that are too stressful for many other organisms.

 The details of this work has been written up in my dissertation, and will be in a paper or preprint soon.